since 2009

 hassan pouring moroccan tea

 Later, we stop for lunch.
 My guide offers canned sardines.
 I offer half a pack of camembert cheese and we end up spreading it on the freshly baked bread that we fetched with us from the village.
 Moments later, atay is poured and our occasional sluices is the only thing disturbing the monumental, almost baleful silence.
 I wouldn’t trade this moment for the best restaurant in Bordeaux.
-Instead of itching to check my phone for instant gratification, I feel gratified when the No Service mention shows up.
 Has anyone picnicked here before ?
 On the same spot ?
 Treaded in the same steps ?
 Boulders abraded by sun and wind, has anything else brushed against you ?

 gueltas for picnic